starcoinorg/stargate/README.md

 ## Note to Developers

-* StarGate is a prototype implement.
+* Stargate is a prototype implement.
 * Project is under heavy development, not production ready.

 ## Getting Started